 Hell’s Kitchen has made me the person I am today.
 I have lived in other places during my lifetime but I’ve always come back, because there is just nowhere else like it in the world!
 You can take the girl out of Hell’s Kitchen but you’ll never take Hell’s Kitchen out of the girl!

 Aleta’s Hell’s Kitchen Happy Places

 Poseidon Bakery.
-It’s so special to walk in and see my old friend Paulie who’s family has been making the best Greek pastries, cookies, and savory pies since the 20s.
+It’s so special to walk in and see my old friend Paulie, whose family has been making the best Greek pastries, cookies, and savory pies since the 1920s.
 I love the history and I love the spanakopita!

 Chez Josephine.
 I love its classic charm and the legacy Jean Claude left behind.
 I have so many special memories in that restaurant.

 Tulcingo Del Valle Mexican Restaurant.
 The owners, Irman and Jesus, are so sweet and they have lots of Mexican grocery items that I love to cook with.
 Their food is amazing and their cocktail game is on point!
 They use all fresh juices.
 They also make a fantastic cafe con leche.

 Scent Elate.
 It’s a tiny hole in the wall shop right across from my son’s school on W48th Street between 8th and 9th.
 You can buy all kinds of crystals, incense, candles, oils, sage sticks, and other spiritual items.
 The sweet shop owner will ask if it’s your first time in and if it is, he will have you close your eyes, choose a stone with a charm written on it and he will wrap it up and tell you not to look till you get home.
 It’s my go-to for special gifts.

 Tell us your West Side Story.
 Click here to find out how you can feature.